vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 What I just discussed is the misconception that bothers me the most.
 If `<memory>` is too expensive for your compilation times, why would you ever abandon the safety, convenience, and readability improvements of `std::unique_ptr` when you can implement something similar in about 20 lines of code?

-This point can be applied to pretty much every standard library component (except very low level ones like `<type_traits>`, which do not impact compilation times significantly).
+This point can be applied to pretty much every standard library component (except very low-level ones like `<type_traits>`, which do not impact compilation times significantly).

 When you rashly abandon Modern C++ as a whole and become a Twitter keyboard warrior, there are real and important benefits you are missing out that C++ provides.